gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Cross-compilation for iPhone.
 - Make toolchain extensible so that not every toolchain implementation necessarily provides every tool, and may provide additional tools beyond the built-in tools.
-- Fix `TargetPlatformConfiguration` so that it extensible, so that not every configuration supports every tool.
+- Fix `TargetPlatformConfiguration` and `PlatformToolChain` to make them extensible, so that not every configuration supports every tool.
+- Gcc and Clang tool chains need to provide the correct compile and link time arguments on OS X and Linux.

 ### Story: Incremental compilation for Objective-C and Objective-C++